Rostlab/JS16_ProjectF/static/plod-description.md

 In this project, we wanted to find features that are common to all already dead characters and use these features to predict the percentage likelihood of death (PLOD) for yet alive characters, aka to answer the question - who is likely to die next?

+### Why two algorithms?

+The [got.show](got.show) project is a result of the [JavaScript Technology seminar](https://rostlab.org/owiki/index.php/Javascript_technology_2016) that took place in spring 2016 at the [RostLab ](https://rostlab.org/)at [Technical University of Munich](http://www.in.tum.de/).
+Within this seminar, we were two groups of students developing two different algorithms for the same prediction task - which character is likely to die next?

+Both our groups used different features to describe the data and different machine learning algorithms for the predictions.
+While the SMV-based algorithm  (algorithm 1) performed better at predicting dead characters, it is still interesting to look at the result of the Naive Bayes-based algorithm (algorithm 2).

 ### Data extraction

-The [wiki ](http://awoiaf.westeros.org) of Ice and Fire is probably the best resource that summarizes information from all 5 books about each of ~2000 characters.
+The [wiki](http://awoiaf.westeros.org) of Ice and Fire is probably the best resource that summarizes information from all 5 books about each of ~2000 characters.
 For each character, we extracted from the wiki information about whether the character is dead or not.
 We also extracted other information  (_i.e._ features) that describe a character, which resulted in a total of over 30 different features!

 After this step, we had a data set describing each character - dead or alive - by exactly same features.
 Our next task was to find the feature set that can best distinguish dead from alive characters.